Seneca-244200/BTP-Workshops/WS07/readme.md

 `Name,Employee Number,Salary,Subject Name,Number of Sections<NEWLINE>`

 - Invokes the `Employee` class’s read function to read the first three values.
+- Ignores the comma from stream.
 - Dynamically reads the `subject name` (up to 1024 characters).
 - Reads `Number of Sections`.
-- Ignores the newline character.

 #### ostream& write(ostream& ostr = cout) const;
 Outputs Professor data with the following details: